Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

         <button onClick={this.handleClick}>Update name</button>
 ```

-You’ve set your input’s `value` to another `state `value, `{this.state.name}`.
+You set your input’s `value` to another `state `value, `{this.state.name}`.
 By doing this you're turning it into a controlled component.
 HTML form elements like `input`s, `select`s, and `text` areas are typically uncontrolled components because they handle their own `state` and `values`.

 By letting React handle your input’s `value` from `state`, it becomes a controlled component which means React is responsible for maintaining the `state` of any `value` we assign to it.

-Since you’ve added a new `state` value reference here, update your component’s `state` in the constructor:
+Since you added a new `state` value reference here, update your component’s `state` in the constructor:

 ```
 constructor(props) {